hipvlady/utils/testing/readme.md

    ```

 3. Set up BigQuery authentication:
+   - You can use service account authentication by specifying the path in the config
-   - Set up application default credentials or use a service account
+   - Set the environment variable with your service account key path:
+     ```
+     export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json"
+     ```
-   - Make sure you have access to both production and development schemas
+   - Make sure the service account has access to both production and development schemas

 ## Configuration